melanchall/drywetmidi/Docs/articles/playback/Overview.md

 ## Playback without device

 There are constructors of [Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback) that don't accept [IOutputDevice](xref:Melanchall.DryWetMidi.Multimedia.IOutputDevice) as an argument.
 It can be useful, for example, for notes visualization without sound.
-[Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback) provides events that will be fired with or without output device (see [Events](xref:Melanchall.DryWetMidi.Multimedia.Playback#events) section of the [Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback) API page).
+[Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback) provides events that will be fired with or without an output device (see [Events](xref:Melanchall.DryWetMidi.Multimedia.Playback#events) section of the [Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback) API page).
 Also all `GetPlayback` extensions methods have overloads without the `outputDevice` parameter.

-Also if you don't specify output device and use [tick generator](Tick-generator.md) other than [HighPrecisionTickGenerator](xref:Melanchall.DryWetMidi.Multimedia.HighPrecisionTickGenerator), you can use `Playback` in cross-platform app like Unity game that is supposed to be built for different platforms.
+Also if you don't specify an output device and use a [tick generator](Tick-generator.md) other than [HighPrecisionTickGenerator](xref:Melanchall.DryWetMidi.Multimedia.HighPrecisionTickGenerator), you can use `Playback` in a cross-platform app like Unity game that is supposed to be built for different platforms.

 ## Blocking playback

-If you call [Play](xref:Melanchall.DryWetMidi.Multimedia.Playback.Play) method of the `Playback`, the calling thread will be blocked until entire collection of MIDI events will be played.
-Note that execution of this method will be infinite if the [Loop](xref:Melanchall.DryWetMidi.Multimedia.Playback.Loop) property set to `true`.
+If you call the [Play](xref:Melanchall.DryWetMidi.Multimedia.Playback.Play) method of the `Playback`, the calling thread will be blocked until the entire collection of MIDI events is played.
+Note that execution of this method will be infinite if the [Loop](xref:Melanchall.DryWetMidi.Multimedia.Playback.Loop) property is set to `true`.

 There are also extension methods `Play` in [PlaybackUtilities](xref:Melanchall.DryWetMidi.Multimedia.PlaybackUtilities):